 - Use of sound masking or ambient noise

-There are two parts of acoustics to consider for interiors —
+There are two parts of acoustics to understand for interiors —

 - How sound travels between spaces